cits5501/cits5501.github.io/src/faq.md

 See the STUDYSmarter team's [Guide to Avoiding Academic Misconduct][misconduct-guide]{{blank}} (PDF) for additional details.

-In particular, you must not plagiarize any work.
+In particular, you must not plagiarise any work.
 Plagiarism is the unattributed use of someone else's words, creations, ideas or arguments as one's own.
 At UWA, it is extended to include paraphrasing